seanpmaxwell/Typescript-Best-Practices/README.md

   - **domain:** high-level business feature for grouping smaller features:
     - For example: if _Signup_ and _Login_ are features for a website, _Auth_ could be a domain.
   - **layer:** is a specific level of an application that data moves through.

-    - Layers are typically grouped as:
+Layers overview:
   - **repository:** service-layer which talks to the persistence-layer
     - If you have multiple persistence-layers (i.e. and database and a file storage third party tool).
 I like to use plain `repo` when referring to the database and then `"persistence layer" + "repo"` for something else: i.e "UserRepo.ts" (talks to the database) and "UserAssetRepo.ts" (fetches user file data from s3).
   - **service:** business logic (server-side) or API calls (client-side)
   - **controller:** handle incoming requests from the client (server-side)
   - **middleware:** logic typically passed to the framework to format/validate incoming requests
-      - Additional notes:
-        - layers are not an exact science and you'll find many applications which take various approaches to the above.
-        - **infra:**
-          - server-side: if you need to wrap tools which talk to the persistance layer (i.e. `infra/s3.ts` or `infra/db.ts`).
-          - client-side: if you need to wrap tools which trigger API calls and is called by the service-layer (infra/http.ts).

-Use **layer-based** based architecture for simple (single developer) applications
+Use **layer-based** based architecture for simple (single developer) applications:
   - Easier mental map
   - Folder names show clear intent
   - Doesn't scale well though